 I also want to suggest reading The Systems View of Life by Fritjof Capra & Pier Luigi Luisi as a complement for diving into both the topic of sustainable energy production and ecological literacy.
 In this book they lucidly expose some cases as systemic solutions on energy, including the Integrative design approach fostered by Amory Lovins at the Rocky Mountain Institute (RMI).
 Furthermore, they bear projects as Plan B headed by Lester Brown in The Earth Policy Institute, and The Third Industrial Revolution posed by the economist Jeremy Rifkin as an additional systemic dynamic for going further fossil fuels towards a hydrogen-based system.

-By the time we situate ecology instead of economics as the crux of our priorities, we’ll have a hope of being truly homo sapiens reciprocans rather than homo economicus (or selfish hominids).
-Ecology and economics share the same root, which is the Oikos, the Eco, the Household, our Planet Earth/Water.
-Therefore, economics must honour ecology. by means of a generative economy rather than extractive, we can soar appropriate technologies for producing renewable energy and thus have faith of “someday”.
+By the time we situate ecology instead of economics as the crux of our priorities, we’ll have a hope of being truly Homo sapiens reciprocans rather than Homo economicus (or selfish hominids).
+Ecology and Economics share the same root, which is the Oikos (Eco): our Household, our Planet Earth/Water, our Life.
+Therefore, economics as a means to manage Mother Nature’s resources must honor ecology. by means of a generative economy rather than extractive, we can soar appropriate technologies for producing renewable energy and thus have faith of “someday”.

 *Quoted by Capra & Luisi in their book The Systems View of Life (2014)